Lovell G.A.R. Post 230 Civil War Memorial

 Today, Kenosha County is known for its vibrant communities, picturesque lakefront, and strong manufacturing sector.
 It remains an important center for transportation, commerce, and industry in southeastern Wisconsin, while also offering residents and visitors a high quality of life and access to beautiful outdoor recreational opportunities.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Kenosha County, Wisconsin.
+This timeline provides a condensed summary of the historical journey of Kenosha County, Wisconsin.

 • 1832 - The Treaty of Chicago is signed, opening up the area for settlement